 It’s a new day!

 Healthcare consumerism is on rise; members are at the center of healthcare space.
 They are savvier than ever before.
-They tap online resources available from government, check out competitive health plans and providers.
+They tap online resources available from the government, check out competitive health plans and providers.
 They are actively engaged on social media platforms and browse health specific websites to stay on top of things and make well-informed decisions pertaining to their health.
 They expect to hear from their health plans more often.

 On the contrary to members’ expectations, Health Plans fail to communicate in an impactful manner due to increasing caseloads and disjointed systems.
 There’s always a vacuum between the data generated from the healthcare information systems and communications that members receive.
 Therefore, to cater to expectations of members and win them over, Health Plans must stop seeing members as an ID or a number.
-They must instead channelize efforts in bringing alterations to their member communication strategy and make best of it.
+They must instead channelize efforts in bringing alterations to their member communication strategy and make the best of it.

 Fill the vacuum with a right member communication strategy

 You, as a Health Plan, need a right member communication strategy, backed by a robust communication framework to be able to deliver timely, relevant & personalized communications to your members.
 You must ensure any piece of communication that your member receives is well-crafted, consistent, coupled with facts, and accurate.
 As aforesaid, for you to win members over and be a step ahead of their expectations, follow these four simple yet impactful communication strategies.

 The simple takeaway for you here is – Keep it Simple Silly!
 When data is generated from healthcare information system, the format has to be simple and easy-to-understand.
 Avoid acronyms, complicated language and use visual tools.
 While delivering preventive healthcare and wellness communications to members, you should: